Anurag-Gade/2DFBEWT/README.md

-# 2D Empirical Wavelet-Transform-Toolbox
+# 2D Empirical Wavelet Transform

-Python toolbox for performing 2-dimensional Empirical Wavelet Transform (2D-EWT).
+Python implementation of the two-dimesnional Empirical Wavelet Transform with fixed-boundary points (FBPs).

+## Citation
-If you want to use this code, you need to cite these four papers:
+If this repository is useful to your research, please cite as below:

 1. Gade, A., Dash, D. K., Kumari, T. M., Ghosh, S. K., Tripathy, R. K., & Pachori, R. B. (2023).
 Multiscale Analysis Domain Interpretable Deep Neural Network for Detection of Breast Cancer Using Thermogram Images.
 IEEE Transactions on Instrumentation and Measurement.